-Stassi Schroeder & Kristen Doute Didn’t Apologize To Faith Stowers Before Posting Instagram Statements
+Stassi Schroeder & Kristen Doute Reportedly Hadn’t Apologized To Faith Stowers Before Offering Public Regrets

 Stassi Schroeder and Kristen Doute did not reach out to personally apologize to Faith Stowers before posting similar statements on Instagram regarding their past treatment of her.
-The Vanderpump Rules co-stars were blasted on social media after issuing regretful statements at the same time on Sunday night, days after Stowers spoke out about their offensive behavior while she was a cast member on the Bravo reality show.
+The Vanderpump Rules co-stars were blasted on social media after sharing regretful posts at the same time on Sunday night, days after Stowers spoke out about their offensive behavior while she was a cast member on the Bravo reality show.

 But in a stunning revelation, it now appears that their public statements were the first time the two addressed Faith with an apology for their treatment of her when she appeared on Vanderpump Rules two years ago.